Clay-6/MicroTorrent/README.md

 # MicroTorrent

-The universe's simplest & (possibly) smallest torrent client
+The universe's simplest & (possibly) smallest torrent client, written exclusively for a school project.

 Made with [Slint](https://slint.dev) for the UI and [libtorrent-rasterbar](https://libtorrent.org) for the Bittorrent implementation.